FREE SAME DAY SHIPPING ~ Orders placed Mon-Fri ~ before 2 PM (PST)

 Chalk Painting 101: For Beginners Chalk painting tips for beginners that will help you better understanding the process of painting furniture.

-DIY: How To Make Chalk Paint For those who appreciate the vintage, soft, matte look and feel of chalk paint, but don’t love the price.
+How to: Chalk Paint Recipe For those who appreciate the vintage, soft, matte look and feel of chalk paint, but don’t love the price.

-DIY: How To Make Soft Wax Make your own custom DIY clear wax for less than 80% of the price of well known brands, using non-toxic ingredients.
+How to: Make Your Own Soft Wax Make your own custom DIY clear wax for less than 80% of the price of well known brands, using non-toxic ingredients.

 © 2015 - 2024 Vintage | Tonality® ~ All rights reserved.
 Any unauthorized use, such as distributing, copying, modifying, or reprinting, is not permitted.